rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

 Put simply, `chmod` stands for *change mode* and is used to set file or directory permissions in Linux. `chmod` is used by the root user to determine what users, groups, and others can access files or directories.

-Typically, the chmod command will be used in the following formats:
+Typically, you use the `chmod` command in the following formats:

     $ chmod (options) (permissions) (file name)
     $ chmod (permissions) (file name)

-As illustrated above, the use of options with the `chmod` command is optional.
+The use of options with the `chmod` command is optional.
 The second example is used most frequently.
 Without an option present, `chmod` modifies the permissions of the file or directory designated in the command.

 ### Permissions

-In a Linux system, permissions are used to refer to the owner of the file or directory (user), the group that owns the file or directory (group), and anyone else who would access the file or directory (others).
+In a Linux&reg; system, permissions are used to refer to the owner of the file or directory (user), the group that owns the file or directory (group), and anyone else who would access the file or directory (others).

-There are two ways to state these permissions:
+State these permissions by using the following notation:

   - alphanumeric characters (r, w, x)
   - octal numbers (0-7)